VibhuJ01/Vibhuj01/README.md

 Researcher/ Problem Solver
 --------------------------

-I am pursuing Bachelor's of technology and my specialization is Artificial Intelligence.
+I am pursuing Bachelor's of technology in Artificial Intelligence.
 Currently I am working on different research topics like genetic algorithm, different prediction models like rock paper scissor predictor, weather prediction etc.

 * 🔍  I want to become a researcher and find new things, create new things.
 * ✉️  You can contact me at [jainvibhu.2002@gmail.com](mailto:jainvibhu.2002@gmail.com)